December 7, 2020

 Deployment takes some amount of planning, but in doing so, you can ensure your tech stack integration project is successful.

 About the author

-Brent Worley is the Director of Technical Services at SmartBug.
-Having started his career in large data software engineering, Brent has spent the 14 years of his career designing, developing, and supporting best of breed solutions for his clients.
+Brent Worley is the Senior Director of Technical Services at SmartBug.
+Having started his career in large data software engineering, Brent has spent 14 years of his career designing, developing, and supporting best of breed solutions for his clients.
 He has expertise in all things data and identity recognition solutions.
 He currently lives in Conway, Arkansas with his wife and three daughters.
 Read more articles by Brent Worley.